mcnalu/linuxvoice-publishing/test/test.markdown

 ##An h2 heading

-Lists begin after a blank line and each items starts with numbers and a period like this:
+Lists begin after a blank line and items start with numbers and a period like this:

 1. First things first
 2. Or you can use * or - at the start of a line for bullets